eddes/eddes.github.io/README.md

 ## Resampling data

-In many fields, being able to resample data is often useful.
+In many fields, being able to resample data is of practical use.
 For instance if you have measured data at 1 hour interval and require values every 10 minutes.
-No need to worry about creating your own interpolation routine: Using exactly the same procedure as above, you can proceed as follows.
+No need to worry about creating your own interpolation routine: Using exactly the same procedure described above, you can proceed as follows.

 ```python
 import numpy as np # numpy import for convenience